1 night in Kits: Kokoroko tour, Feven Kidane doubleheader

 Rounding out the quartet were bassist and rising arts administrator-manager Harmeet Kaur Virdee, somehow playing only her first Infidels show ("Holding it down always", "great rhythmic takes", and "cool like a cucumber", Kidane said about her); and keyboardist Suin Park ("a little space cadet, you know, she was just like all over, exploring").

 The repertoire was a bunch of Kidane originals, some of which I heard in previous years, plus tunes like Miles Davis' "E.S.P."
-An interesting programming note: the venue acted quickly to plug in the bass to the house speakers after the musician's amp malfunctioned.
+An interesting programming note: the venue acted quickly to plug in the bass to the house speakers after the bass amp malfunctioned.
 Nice one!

 I walked two blocks over to the Hollywood Theatre to hear Kokoroko immediately after the Painted Ship show.